learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

 ## Customers and their Payments (another One-to-Many join)

-Return a dataframe with all of the customers' first and last names along with details about their payments' amount and date of payment.
+Return a DataFrame with all of the customer contacts (first and last names) along with details for each of the customers' payment amounts and date of payment.
 Sort these results in descending order by the payment amount.

 ```python
 # Your code here
 ```

-## Orders, Order details and Product Details (a Many-to-Many Join)
+## Orders, Order details, and Product Details (a Many-to-Many Join)

-Return a dataframe with all of the customers' first and last names along with the product names, quantities, and date ordered for each of the customers and each of their orders.
+Return a DataFrame with all of the customer contacts (first and last names) along with the product names, quantities, and date ordered for each of the customers and each of their orders.
 Sort these in descending order by the order date.

-- Note: This will require joining 4 tables!
+> Note: This will require joining 4 tables!
 This can be tricky!
 Give it a shot, and if you're still stuck, turn to the next section where you'll see how to write subqueries that can make complex queries such as this much simpler!

 ```python